NumaHOP/NumaHOP/CONTRIBUTING.md

 not follow the coding guidelines, try to adapt the code to follow those in a separate commit (not always possible).
 Then, add the commit with the fix itself.
 This facilitate the reviewing of the merge request a lot.

+In the commit message where the fix is situated please include a test plan for the fix.
+This makes the review process a lot quicker and easier for the reviewer.

 # Coding guidelines.